kulakowski-wasm/component-model/design/mvp/Explainer.md

                       | type
                       | module
                       | instance
-core:export         ::= (export <name> <core:sortidx>)
+core:export         ::= (export <core:name> <core:sortidx>)
 ```
 When instantiating a module via `instantiate`, the two-level imports of the
 core modules are resolved as follows:
-1. The first `name` of the import is looked up in the named list of
+1. The first `core:name` of the import is looked up in the named list of
    `core:instantiatearg` to select a core module instance.
 (In the future,
    other `core:sort`s could be allowed if core wasm adds single-level
    imports.)
-2. The second `name` of the import is looked up in the named list of exports of
+2. The second `core:name` of the import is looked up in the named list of
-   the core module instance found by the first step to select the imported
+   exports of the core module instance found by the first step to select the
-   core definition.
+   imported core definition.

 Each `core:sort` corresponds 1:1 with a distinct [index space] that contains
 only core definitions of that *sort*.
 The `u32` field of `core:sortidx`